Epigenetic

 Limitations

-- −Pricing often not publicly listed
+- −Pricing is often not publicly listed

-- −Fewer consumer-facing validation studies
+- −Fewer consumer-focused validation studies

-- −Requires standard blood draw
+- −Requires a standard blood draw

 Samples:Venous blood